-In Japanese, “Teri” manner vibrant and “yaki” manner grilling or broiling.
+In Japanese, “Teri” means vibrant, and “yaki” means grilling or broiling.
 The shine comes from brushing on a tare, the conventional Japanese sweetened soy sauce, throughout cooking.

-Teriyaki is the instant version of tare — that’s frequently boiled and reboiled, fed and improved through the years, like a starter for sourdough bread, though it isn’t fermented.
-It is salty from soy sauce and candy from sugar or mirin, with depth from sake (it doesn’t need garlic or ginger or scallions or something else), and it works as a grilling sauce for just about something.
+Teriyaki is the instant version of care — that’s frequently boiled and reboiled, fed and improved through the years, like a starter for sourdough bread, though it isn’t fermented.
+It is salty from soy sauce and candy from sugar or mirin, with depth from sake (it doesn’t need garlic, ginger, scallions, or something else), and it works as a grilling sauce for just about something.
 A very last sprinkle of togarashi or chile powder provides warmness, and a squeeze of lemon juice brightens with acidity.

 30 minutes.
 Serves 4.